jcblaisecruz02/awd-lstm/README.md

 2. Finetune language models on other datasets; and
 3. Finetune language models for text classification (ULMFiT)

+In addition, you can use the layers written in ```layers.py``` for your own work.
+Details are provided below.

 This repository is a work in progress and so not all techniques have been added.
 Please see the **To-do** section below to see what has not been added yet.

 # Requirements
 Libraries you need:
 * PyTorch - At least v.1.0.0
-* Transformers - The learning rate scheduling comes from there
+* [Transformers](https://github.com/huggingface/transformers) - The learning rate scheduler we use comes from there
 * spacy - We use spacy tokenizers for ULMFiT
 * numpy and pandas - For random numbers and data manipulation
 * tqdm - Progress bars to keep our sanity intact :)